BerkeleyLab/flang-testing-project/flang/docs/CoarrayFortranRuntime.md

   * In `caf_get_async`, the `value` arg may need asynchronous attribute or may be implicitly asynchronous

+REMOVE_NOTE_

+examples where if a user writes this example code, then the compiler should rewrite it to look like this other piece of example code

+TODO after writing example, try compiling it and see if it compiles at least until breaking at linking because no def for caf_allocate etc
+1. basic caf example
+    - static coarray declaration
+         - transform by adding caf_allocate and caf_deallocate calls
+    - write to coarrays
+    - read from coarrays
+    - sync-all-stmt (?)

+2. allocatable coarray example
+    - allocatable coarray with an initializer
+    - compiler transforms code and adds assignment statement after calls to caf_allocate

+3. implicit deallocation of a coarray example
+    - local, allocatable coarray -> compiler must insert caf_deallocate call

 flexible array member in c